 Vicious cycles in the climate system: Positive Climate Forcing and Positive Feedback Loops

 Our planet’s oceans, lands, atmosphere, life (biosphere), and ice cover (cryosphere) are inter-connected.
 For all of recorded human history, these elements of the Earth’s system have been remarkably stable and balanced, providing ideal conditions for human civilization to grow and thrive.
-On longer time scales, this has not always been the case.
-Scientists speculate that millions of years ago, the planet may even have been entirely covered in ice, the so-called “Snowball Earth” theory.
-Taking it back to a timescale relevant for us, though, we recognize that humans now have the ability to affect the very balance that has allowed us to prosper.
+On longer time scales, this has not always been the case – there have been times in Earth’s history when ice covered the majority of the planet, and when warming was so dramatic it cause extinction of the majority of species on the planet.
+Through climate change today, humans are affecting the very balance that has allowed our species to prosper.
 Burning fossil fuels and changing natural landscapes to the extent we have is warming the atmosphere, setting the stage for the vicious cycles expressed musically in on the brink.
-This can occur via what scientists call a positive climate forcing, or changes that have a warming effect[1].
-These changes can multiply in a self-reinforcing, circular direction in what are called positive feedback loops.
-What does this look like?
-Here is one example:
+Climate scientists refer to these vicious cycles as “positive feedback loops” – series of actions that reinforce and multiply the initial action.

-The Earth’s ice cover, known as the cryosphere, affects our climate in multiple ways, including by reflecting solar radiation back into space.
-White surfaces reflect heat, whereas dark surfaces absorb it.
-When we burn fossil fuels, we trap heat in the atmosphere, raising the temperature.
+In the figure above, increases of greenhouse gases in the atmosphere increase warming: When we burn fossil fuels, we trap heat in the atmosphere, raising the temperature.
 This causes ice cover to melt, exposing the darker land or ocean beneath it.
 With less reflective surface to reflect solar radiation back into space, the atmosphere traps more heat, leading to further warming and ice loss, which causes further warming and ice loss in a feedback loop.

 It’s important to emphasize that, once these positive feedback loops are initiated, human intervention may no longer be able to slow or stop them.
 This is one of the reason’s why it is critical that we act to stop the activities that contribute to climate change now.